-WHAT DO WE DO?
-Bridges Collaborative Divorce Solutions (Bridges) can adapt the scope of our professional assistance and will try to meet each family’s unique needs in the most cost-effective manner.
-At an initial meeting with any Bridges professional, we will explain the following process options and how each choice may (or may not) meet the clients’ and family’s needs:
+Bridges Collaborative Divorce Solutions (“Bridges”) is able to adjust the scope of our professional assistance to try to meet each family’s unique needs in the most cost-effective manner.
+At an initial meeting with any Bridges professional, we will explain the following process options and how each choice may (or may not) meet the client’s and family’s needs:

 Bridges Collaborative: We create a collaborative team to suit the family’s unique needs.
 This may include a child specialist for parenting plan work, a financial specialist for analyzing the level of financial support to be exchanged or complicated asset portfolios, divorce coaches for guidance with the natural emotional part of the restructuring family, or a vocational coach for a partner who needs to re-train or change careers.
 The team will work with collaboratively-trained attorneys in an amicable, respectful, and family-centered manner to problem-solve with clients toward their mutual goals and interests.
 One of the biggest advantages of the collaborative method is the open dialog and synergy created in a team atmosphere that is not seen in alternative methods of divorce.